michaelmacinnis/oh/doc/manual.md

 A pipeline may consist of more than two commands.

     ls | grep old | wc -l

+To redirect the output of a command to a file that already exists (replacing the contents of the file), pipe the output of the command to the `clobber` command.

+    ls | clobber file

 ### File Name Generation